open-contracting-extensions/ocds_bidOpening_extension/README.md

 # Bid opening

-Adds a bid opening object to describe the date, time, place and details of the bid opening.
+Adds an object to describe the date, time, place and other details of the bid opening.

 ## Legal context